ncbi/vadr/documentation/advbuild.md

 indicating the highest level of expected accuracy, with `9` the second highest level, and `8` the third and so on (as explained more [here](alerts.md#pp)).
-Note that near the deletion is the lowest expected accuracy which makes sense, because those nucleotides could reasonably be aligned at the opposite end of the deletion because the deletion is actually just a lack of a short duplicated region.
-The issue causing this alignment inconsistentcy is that the CM does not have any information about where the deletion should occur because it is only based on the one `KY654518` sequence which does not have the deletion at all.
-We can add that information (and only that information) to the CM by rebuilding it from an alignment of two
-sequences: the original `KY654518` and a synthetic sequence that is a copy of `KY654518` but with the common deletion in the positions we want it to go in output alignments.
+Note that near the deletion is the lowest expected accuracy.
+This makes sense, because those nucleotides could reasonably be aligned at the opposite end of the deletion because this deletion is actually just a lack of a short duplicated region.
+The issue responsible for this alignment inconsistency is that the CM does not have any information about where the deletion should occur, because it is only based on the one `KY654518` sequence which does not have the deletion at all.
+We can add information about where the deletion should occur (and only that information) to the CM by rebuilding it from an alignment of two sequences: the original `KY654518` and a synthetic sequence that is a copy of `KY654518` but with the common deletion in the specific positions we want it to be placed in output `v-annotate.pl` alignments.

 Because our goal is to make the alignment of this region more consistent, it makes sense to find the *average* position span for this deletion.
-If we did this we may find that the region from reference positions 5496 to 5567 (72 positions) is the average.
-We can then manually create a two sequence Stockholm alignment file with `KY654518` duplicated by starting with the file `va-rsv2/va-rsv2.vadr.KY654518.align.stk` that was created with the `v-annotate.pl`
+We may find that the region from reference positions 5496 to 5567 (72 positions) is the average.
+We can manually create a two sequence Stockholm alignment file with `KY654518` duplicated by starting with the file `va-rsv2/va-rsv2.vadr.KY654518.align.stk` that was created with the `v-annotate.pl` command:
-command:

 ```
-$ v-annotate.pl --mdir rsv-models2 --mkey rsv rsv-models2/rsv.fa va-rsv2
+$ v-annotate.pl --out_stk --mdir rsv-models2 --mkey rsv rsv-models2/rsv.fa va-rsv2
 ```

-We can reformat this to a special type of Stockholm format referred to as Pfam in the Easel and Infernal codebases that has only one line per sequence.
+We can reformat this to a special type of Stockholm format referred to as Pfam in the Easel and Infernal codebases/documentation that has only one line per sequence (as opposed to the standard interleaved Stockholm format).
 This will make it easier to duplicate the sequence.

 ```
 $VADREASELDIR/esl-reformat pfam va-rsv2/va-rsv2.vadr.KY654518.align.stk > KY654518.2.pfam
 ```

-Next we need to open this file in a text editor, duplicate the sequence line that begins with `KY654518.1` and rename the second sequence something like `KY654518.1-5496del72`.
-Then remove the sequence in reference positions 5496 to 5567 in this second sequence, replacing those nucleotides with `-` characters.
-After that you can go ahead and remove the line that starts with `#=GR KY654518 PP` as that is irrelevant for the `cmbuild` step.
-When that is finished, we can reformat it back to interleaved Stockholm format with:
+Next we need to open this file in a text editor, duplicate the sequence line that begins with `KY654518` and rename the second sequence something like `KY654518-5496del72`.
+Then remove the sequence in reference positions `5496` to `5567` in this second sequence, replacing those nucleotides with `-` characters.
+After that you can and remove the line that starts with `#=GR KY654518 PP` as that is irrelevant for the `cmbuild` step.
+When you are finished, save the file, and then reformat it back to interleaved Stockholm format with:

 ```
 $VADREASELDIR/esl-reformat stockholm KY654518.2.pfam > KY654518.2.stk